hschne/rails-mini-profiler/README.md

 ## What's this?

+> **Rails Mini Profiler is archived**.
+Making it fit for Rails 7 and 8 would require significant updates, and I currently lack the time for the maintenance required.
+Additionally, after changing jobs, I don't currently have a use for this project, and it's hard to stay motivated under those circumstances.
+I would love to get back to the project in the future (as I still think it fills a niche in the ecosystem).
+Thank you for understanding!

 Rails Mini Profiler is an easy-to-use performance profiler for your Rails applications.
 It is heavily inspired by [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) and other APM tools.
 To find out how it stacks up against those check out [Why Rails Mini Profiler](#why-rails-mini-profiler)?

 To see it in action view the preview below: